vipin-pr/AWS_Infra_Terraform/README.md

 10. **Conditional Logic**:
     - Use conditional expressions to enable logging for the S3 bucket only in the `prod` environment.

-11. **Provisioning**:
-    - Use a provisioner to execute a script on EC2 instances to configure the application.

 ---